 We recently entered into the software development market and may be subject to additional challenges and additional costs and delays.
 We have only been in the business of software development for a few years and may experience development and technical challenges.
 Our business and results of operations could also be seriously harmed by any significant delays in our software development and updates.
-Certain of our new products have contained undetected software errors or "bugs" when first released by us, despite our testing.
-We may not discover these faults or errors until after a product has been installed and used by our customers.
+Despite testing and quality control, we cannot be certain that errors will not be found in our software after its release.
 Any faults or errors in our existing products or in any new products may cause delays in product introduction and shipments, require design modifications, or harm customer relationships or our reputation, any of which could adversely affect our business and competitive position.
 In addition, the software development industry frequently experiences litigation concerning intellectual property disputes, which could be costly and distract our management.